oils-for-unix/oils/doc/known-differences.md

     $(cd / && ls)       # Even better

-#### Extended glob vs. Negation of expression
+#### Extended glob vs. Negation of boolean expression

 - `[[ !(a == a) ]]` is an extended glob.
 - `[[ ! (a == a) ]]` is the negation of an equality test.

-In bash the rules are much more complicated, and depend on `shopt -s extglob`.
+In bash the rules are more complicated, and depend on `shopt -s extglob`.
+The `extglob` setting does nothing in OSH.
-That flag is a no-op in OSH.
-OSH avoids dynamic parsing, while bash does it in many places.

 #### Here doc terminators must be on their own line